 Cloud-based services are typically more elastic, able to expand and retract with the natural ebb and flow of business.
 Services should offer guarantees of at least 99.95% uptime, while supporting millions of customers.

-FIDO2-certified BindIDTM by Transmit Security delivers the top 5 CIAM goals: 1) ironclad security, 2) complete data privacy, 3) smooth omnichannel experiences, 4) ease of implementation for the fastest TTM, and 5) endless scalability.
+The Transmit Security CIAM platform provides FIDO2-certified passwordless customer authentication plus continuous risk assessments, authorization and unified user management.
+Our cloud-native identity services deliver the top 5 CIAM goals: 1) ironclad security, 2) data privacy compliance, 3) smooth omni-channel experiences, 4) ease of implementation for the fastest TTM, and 5) endless scalability.
 You’ll achieve all of this while reaching the overarching goal of eliminating shared secrets.

-The BindID service allows customers to login without a password, turning complex login processes into one-touch operations.
-The instant it sees a biometric match, BindID signs the challenge with the private key.
+The passwordless authentication service service allows customers to login without a password, turning complex login processes into one-touch operations.
+The instant it sees a biometric match, it signs the challenge with the private key.
 Only the signed challenge (no PII) travels over the internet.
 You’ll identify customers based on multiple factors with a single touch or glance.

 With multi-factor authentication (MFA) that’s easy to use, you’ll solve the security-versus-experience conflict.
-And instead of deploying multiple tools to validate users at multiple layers, BindID authenticates customers across all channels.
+And instead of deploying multiple tools to validate users at multiple layers, you can authenticate customers across all channels.
 When you’ll simplify customer registrations and speed access, you’ll boost revenue.
-Let us help you meet your CIAM goals with BindID.
+Let us help you meet your CIAM goals.